TL;DR

 ln -sfn ${DOTFILES_LOCATION}/prefs/.GlobalPreferences.plist "${HOME}/Library/Preferences"

-Interestingly though, it’s not just copying those files over.
-It’s creating a symlink.
+However, it doesn't just copy those files over.
+It's creating a symlink.

-This behavior is extremely useful if you want your dotfiles to constantly back up your configuration changes!
-If you update your app’s preferences, your dotfiles will see the change and let you know you should back them up.
+This behavior is extremely useful so that your dotfiles can easily back up your configuration changes!
+If you update your app's preferences, your dotfiles will see the change and let you know you should commit them.

 But MacOS Sonoma broke symlinks